bentormey/bitcoin/metcalfe.md

 But the point is that regardless of how you try to attack, it will cost you.
 Either you spend decades building a non-trivial amount of qubits, solve the error correction problem, and build quantum circuits for evaluating SHA-1 hashes, or you spend a lot of money on ASICs.

-We know that a minority of human beings will always try to cheat and steal, all we can do is make the behaviour costly.
+A minority of human beings will always try to cheat and steal, all you can do is make the behaviour costly.

 Mathematics is the best tool for the job, because we _know_ that computational complexity is universal.
 If quantum computers become a reality, we have lattice cryptography and bigger keys.
 But fundamentally at no point are we relying on trust or obscurity to protect us.